BLOG ARTICLE

 Substrates

 The substrate is the ‘ground’ component of your habitat.
 It is the base level and very important to choose the right type.
 The most common substrates used in invertebrate enclosures include coco-peat (coir-peat), sphagnum moss, and various sands.
-Sometimes these are mixed together.
+Sometimes these are mixed together to provide a consistency to suit the requirements of the particular species.
 The substrate needs to accommodate the animal’s behaviour (eg. if it is a burrower, the substrate needs to be able to allow this to occur both in its physical structure and in its depth).
 Using safe alternatives to the real thing are often best here (eg using coco-peat for temperature or rainforest invertebrates is better and safer than using real soil).
 If using sand for burrowing species, be sure that it holds its form in burrows and won’t collapse.
 Minibeast Wildlife offers a ‘Trapdoor Spider Substrate’ which is specific mix of sand and clay which binds together to maintain a safe burrow structure for such species.

 Choosing the right substrate is really import for the health of your invertebrate, and such details are always included in Minibeast Wildlife’s Care Guides for all the species we breed and sell.